How do we rank share trading platforms?

 Set up by Finder's data scientists and investment experts, our algorithm takes into account broker fees, trading tools, educational resources and the list of available stock markets on each platform.

 - Trading features compared: 39

-The brokers are awarded titles using the methodology below and then filtered to show live partners selected by Finder so that users can click through and sign up immediately.
-The categories themselves are chosen by Finder's team based on research around user demand.
+The brokers are awarded titles using the methodology below and Finder's editorial team decides which top picks to display based on research around user demand.